Continuous and flash glucose monitoring

 Read more in our fact sheet Continuous glucose monitoring.

-Access to continuous glucose monitoring through the NDSS
+Access to continuous and flash glucose monitoring through the NDSS

-The Australian Government provides access to fully subsidised CGM through the NDSS.
-Subsidised access to CGM products is available through the NDSS for eligible people.
+The Australian Government provides access for eligible people to fully subsidised CGM and Flash GM products through the CGM Initiative as part of the NDSS.
+Subsidised access to CGM and Flash GM products is available through the NDSS for eligible people.
 The CGM Initiative aims to assist in the:

 - reduction of the number of severe hypoglycaemic events;

-- improvement of blood glucose control in people with poor glycaemic awareness or suboptimal glycaemic control (better control of blood glucose levels is associated with a reduced prevalence of long-term complications of diabetes);
+- improvement of blood glucose control in people with poor glycaemic awareness or suboptimal glycaemic control (maintaining blood glucose levels in the target range reduces the risks of developing diabetes-related complications);

 - reduction in anxiety for eligible people with type 1 diabetes.

-CGM devices assist users with type 1 diabetes to manage their blood glucose levels and control their diabetes.
-Providing access to subsidised CGM sensors and transmitters may assist these people to better manage their blood glucose levels, and may reduce stress, anxiety and emergency visits to the hospital.
-CGM devices can also assist users with other rare conditions that are very similar to type 1 diabetes.
+CGM and Flash GM devices can assist users with type 1 diabetes to maintain blood glucose levels in their target range and manage their diabetes.
+Providing access to fully subsidised FreeStyle Libre (Flash GM) sensors and CGM sensors and transmitters may assist people in the management of their blood glucose levels, and may reduce stress, anxiety and emergency visits to the hospital.
+CGM or Flash GM can also assist users with other rare conditions that are very similar to type 1 diabetes.

-If you are interested in learning more about CGM and whether it might be right for you or your child, we encourage you to speak with your diabetes healthcare team to see if this could help you and your family in managing your or your child’s diabetes.
-You can also call the NDSS Helpline on 1300 136 588.
-The Helpline operates during 8:30am to 5pm Monday to Friday and from 9am to 12pm on Saturdays and national public holidays.
+If you are interested in learning more about CGM and Flash GM and whether it might be right for you or your child, we encourage you to speak with your diabetes healthcare team to see if this could help you and your family in managing your or your child’s diabetes.
+You can also call the NDSS Helpline on 1800 637 700.
+The NDSS Helpline operates during 8:30am to 5pm Monday to Friday and from 9am to 12pm on Saturdays and national public holidays.

-To be eligible for the initiative you must be registered with the NDSS.
+To be eligible for the CGM Initiative you must be registered with the NDSS.
 More information on registration with the NDSS.

 Product selection and use

 The choice of which specific device to be used is a decision of the authorised health professional in consultation with, and with the informed consent of, the person and/or their carer.
-Please view the NDSS CGM device summary and compatibility chart for information about the devices subsidised through the NDSS, their compatibility with insulin pumps and smart devices and links to guidelines about appropriate use.
+Please view the CGM and Flash GM device summary and compatibility chart for information about the devices subsidised through the NDSS, their compatibility with insulin pumps and smart devices and links to guidelines about appropriate use.

-To access CGM products through the NDSS, the person will need to be assessed by an authorised health professional to determine whether they meet specific eligibility criteria and to ensure that the use of CGM will help as part of their diabetes management.
+To access continuous glucose monitoring (CGM) and flash glucose monitoring (Flash GM) products through the CGM Initiative as part of the NDSS, the person will need to be assessed by an authorised health professional to determine whether they meet specific eligibility criteria and to ensure that they know how to best use CGM or Flash GM in the management of their diabetes.

-The authorised health professionals who can perform these assessments include endocrinologists, credentialled diabetes educators, and other health professionals specialising in diabetes (medical doctors, paediatricians or nurse practitioners).
+The health professionals who can perform these assessments and who are authorised to certify eligibility to access the CGM Initiative include endocrinologists, credentialled diabetes educators, and other health professionals specialising in diabetes (physicians, paediatricians or nurse practitioners).
 To be eligible to participate in the CGM Initiative, the person must be assessed by an authorised health professional and meet the criteria for one of the following groups:

 - Children and young people aged under 21 years with type 1 diabetes